-Textbooks: Due to high cost and frequent revision, the library generally does not purchase textbooks.
-Provided funds are available, exceptions can be made for textbooks that are the only source of information on a topic or recommended by faculty as an exceptional resource.
+Textbooks: Due to prohibitive cost and frequent revision, the library prefers not purchase textbooks.
+Allocation funds are available, and exceptions can be made for textbooks that are the only source of information on a topic or recommended by faculty as an exceptional resource.
 Faculty may place their own textbook copies on reserve for student use or donate textbooks to the general collection.
 At the discretion of the selector, textbooks may be added to the general collection when removed from the reserve collection.
 Workbooks without accompanying texts will not be added to the collection unless specifically requested by the instructor.

 The library accepts gift materials/donations with the understanding that the library, at its discretion, will only add items to the collection that meet its needs.
 Gifts will be judged by the same selection guidelines as purchased material.

 On request, a donation form will be given to the donor to acknowledge receipt of the gift.
-The library, however, cannot provide a statement of the value of gifts for income tax purposes.
+The library cannot provide a statement of the value of gifts for income tax purposes.

 An academic library must be a forum for free exchange of ideas in the student's pursuit of knowledge.
-With this in mind, the library will make available to its users materials offering the widest variety of viewpoints regardless of the popularity of subject or author.
+The library will make available to its users, materials offering the widest variety of viewpoints regardless of the popularity of subject or author.
 Patrons objecting to material in the library collection should submit their concerns to the Collection Development Librarian and the Dean of Libraries and Academic Support Services with the Materials Reconsideration Form.
 They will review the request based on the collection development goals and guidelines outlined in this policy.
 Until the issue is decided the material will remain in the collection.
 The final decision will be communicated to the concerned patron.
 For more information, see our Materials Reconsideration Policy.

 The Madison College Libraries Collection Development Policy will be reviewed and updated on a biennial basis or as necessary by the Collection Development Librarian.
 The Collection Development Librarian will work with the Dean of Libraries and Academic Support Services to ensure staff input and policy dissemination.
 The purpose of the review is to consider whether existing collection goals are being met and to examine any changes in defined goals and user needs.
 Changes will be made to the policy when appropriate.